alyn-m/Java8/MethodReferences/README.md

 >[!Note]
 >Rather then writing a lambda expression we can write Method References.

+- When to use:
+Most of the time, we do some operations inside the lambda expression.
+Sometimes, however, a lambda expression does nothing but call an existing method.
+In those cases, it’s often clearer to refer to the existing method by name.

 ## Types of Method References
 1. Static Method Reference
 2. Instance Method Reference